shadowbq/actionmailer_standalone_example/README.md

 - http://stackoverflow.com/questions/4951310/actionmailer-3-without-rails

-## Using just Mailer
+## Using just Mail

-Johnantony also has a nice write up on using `mailer` the base of ActionMailer
+Johnantony also has a nice write up on using `mail` the base of ActionMailer

  - http://www.johnantony.com/sending-and-receiving-outlook-email-via-ruby/